Blackstone Park Conservation District: History of the site

-The park is situated in an area where people of the Narragansett Indian tribe lived prior to the arrival of European settlers in the 17th century.
-In the 1700s, the site was a part of the 300 acre farm owned by the merchant and abolitionist Moses Brown.
+The park is situated in an area where people of the Narragansett peoples lived for centuries before the arrival of European settlers in the 17th century.
+The Seekonk River's name may be derived from the Algonquian word for either skunk or black goose.

+In the 1700s, the site was a part of the 300-acre farm owned by a wealthy merchant and abolitionist Moses Brown (for whom an adjacent private school is named).
 The area was subdivided by Brown's descendant Moses Jenkins in 1861 as the Blackstone Park Plat.
 In 1866, Jenkins subdivided his land, donating five acres of land for a public park.

-Several decades later, in 1893, the city purchased eighteen acres from landowners for park development, with additional land acquired over subsequent decades.
+Beginning in the 1890s, the city began to expand and develop the park, purchasing eighteen acres from landowners in 1893 and additional land acquired over subsequent decades.
+For a number of years, the park received little investment.
+Locals took sand from the riverbanks for construction projects, and when the city planted pine trees to prevent shore destruction, people dug up the pines for private yards.
+Beginning in 1908, the city constructed a bridal path for horseback riding and the stairway from the bluffs to York Pond, graded the bluffs at Irving Avenue, and created a bridle path for horseback riding.

+A boathouse for the Narragansett Boat Club sits on the riverbank at the intersection of Angel Street and River Road.
+The club was founded in 1838 and is the oldest continuous rowing club, perhaps the oldest continuous athletic club, in the United States.
+The boathouse was designed in 1891 by architect George Frederic Hall, who was also a club member.

+In the 1930s, during the Great Depression, the federal government's Works Progress Administration built the park's waterfront.
+The Federal Emergency Relief Administration also likely contributed to the park's development.
+Workers added granite stairs, curbs, and made other improvements throughout the park.

 Management and funding

 The Blackstone Parks Conservancy and the City of Providence Parks Department jointly manage both the Blackstone Park Conservation District and the nearby Blackstone Boulevard Park.
 In addition to public funding and private donations, the Rhode Island Coastal Resources Management Council (CRMC) provided partial funding to the Conservancy in 2020 for coastal upland edge restoration, to mitigate trail erosion.
+The CRMC also provided a 2017 grant to mitigate erosion, plant native species and add fencing to protect the new plants.